schiroky/ComplianceUtility/SECURITY.md

   * Proof-of-concept or exploit code (if possible)
   * Impact of the issue, including how an attacker might exploit the issue

-This information will help us triage your report more quickly.
+This information will help triage your report more quickly.

 If you are reporting for a bug bounty, more complete reports can contribute to a higher bounty award.
-Please visit our [Microsoft Bug Bounty Program](https://microsoft.com/msrc/bounty) page for more details about our active programs.
+Please visit our [Microsoft Bug Bounty Program](https://microsoft.com/msrc/bounty) page for more details about active programs.

 ## 🟦Preferred Languages

-We prefer all communications to be in English.
+Microsoft prefer all communications to be in English.

 ## 🟦Policy